akeneo/pim-helpcenter/content/updates/automation/4-Enhanced-rule-management.md

 ::: meta-data type="New" ee-only="true" link-to-doc="../articles/manage-your-rules.html#duplicate-a-rule"
 :::

-Sometimes, you may have very similar rules with only one condition that is different.
-In order to avoid re-writing the whole rule, you are now able to duplicate it in two clicks!
-What a time saver, isn't it? :wink:
+Sometimes you can have very similar rules with just one different condition.
+In order to avoid rewriting the whole rule, you can now duplicate it in two clicks!
+What a time-saver, isn't it?

 ![Duplicate your rule](../img/Rules_Duplicate.png)